Ahmed Rushdi: Honorific title of Magician of Voice

 Ahmed Rushdi is credited with the honorific nickname of "Magician of Voice" because of his ability of singing in different genres including happy, comedy, tragedy, qawwali, lullaby, patriotic, pop, revolutionary and folk.
+Rushdi's renditions of "sharaabi" (drunk) songs and "tauba" (hangover/regret) songs are notable in South Asian cinema because he could flawlessly mimic the slurs, hiccups, and emotional instability of an intoxicated man without actually being drunk.
 He was not only the first South Asian vocalist to go pop but also inspired generations with his clear delivery, timely expressions and rendition of songs.
 He had the unique quality of giving expressions during singing along with producing sounds of different birds and objects.
 He recorded a song "Burhapey mein dill na lagana" in the film Jub Jub Phool Khile for actors Waheed Murad and Nadeem in both young and old voices in a single go which attracted huge admiration from music critics.

 First regular pop singer of South Asia

 Ahmed Rushdi is considered to be the first regular pop singer of South Asia as he introduced hip-hop, rock and roll, disco and other modern genres in South Asian music and has since then been adopted in Bangladesh, India and lately Nepal as a pioneering influence in their respective pop cultures.
 Following Rushdi's success, Christian bands specialising in jazz started performing at various night clubs and hotel lobbies in Karachi, Hyderabad, Mumbai, Dhaka and Lahore.
 They would usually sing either famous American jazz hits or cover Rushdi's songs.
 Rushdi sang playback hits along with Runa Laila until the Bangladesh Liberation War when East Pakistan was declared an independent state.

 Because of Ahmed Rushdi, Pakistani music industry has steadily spread throughout South Asia and today is the most popular genre in Pakistan and the neighbouring South Asian countries.
-Pop icons like Alamgir and Mohammed Ali Shehki later on followed Rushdi's landmarks in playback singing.
+Pop icons like Alamgir, Mohammed Ali Shehki and Nazia Hassan later on followed Rushdi's landmarks in playback singing.